oneapi-src/level-zero-spec/scripts/sysman/PROG.rst

                                ${s}_freq_range_t range
                                range.min = FreqMHz
                                range.max = FreqMHz
-                               ${s}SysmanFrequencySetRange(pFreqHandles[index], &range)
+                               ${s}FrequencySetRange(pFreqHandles[index], &range)
        free_memory(...)

 Sub-device management
 ---------------------

-A Sysman handle cannot be created for a sub-device - ::${s}SysmanGet() will return error
-::${X}_RESULT_ERROR_INVALID_ARGUMENT if a device handle for a sub-device is passed to this function.
+A Sysman device handle operates at the device level.
+If a sub-device device handle is passed to any of the Sysman functions, the result will be as if the device handle was used.

-Instead, the enumerator for device components will return a list of components that are located in each sub-device.
+The enumerator for device components will return a list of components that are located in each sub-device.
 Properties for each component will indicate in which sub-device it is located.
 If software wishing to manage components in only one sub-device should filter the enumerated components using the sub-device ID (see ::${x}_device_properties_t.subdeviceId).